RSplinter00/DevToolBox/README.md

 ### Prerequisites

-To get started, make sure that npm node.js and Angular are installed on your machine.
+To get started, make sure that Node.js and Angular are installed on your machine.

 - Node.js: install an active LTS version [here][nodejs-download-url] or use your package manager of choice.
 - Angular: `npm install -g @angular/cli`